BID WATER AND SANITATION FL

-Promoter – Financial IntermediaryCOUNTERPART(S) TO BE DETERMINED COUNTERPART TO BE DETERMINED TIERS A
+Projektträger – zwischengeschaltetes FinanzinstitutCOUNTERPART(S) TO BE DETERMINED COUNTERPART TO BE DETERMINED TIERS A

 Framework loan provided to Romania's national promotional bank - Banca de Investitii si Dezvoltare (BID) - destined to partly finance investment projects in the water and sewerage sector.